graveend/terraform-example/README.md

 # Terraform example

-Create a system that retrieves .jpg files when they are uploaded to the S3 bucket A, removes any exif metadata, and save them to another S3 bucket B. The path of the files should be the same in buckets A and B.
+Create a system that copies a jpg from one S3 bucket to another.